andre-nguyen/dense_new/README.md

 If you use our code, please cite our paper "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", submitted to Proc. of the {IEEE} Intl.
 Conf. on Robot. and Autom., 2016.

+For more questions, please contact ylingaa at connect dot ust dot hk .

 [1] LSD-SLAM: Large-Scale Direct Monocular SLAM (J. Engel, T. Schöps, D. Cremers), In European Conference on Computer Vision (ECCV), 2014.